🌱

 Sustainable Agriculture Consultant

-Advises farms and agribusinesses on eco-friendly practices and compliance.
+Advise farms and agribusinesses on sustainable practices, certification, and grant programs.

 Relevance: Growing trend toward sustainability and certified organic production.